SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/Joule For Developers/Artificial Intelligence in SAP Build Process Automation.md

 **create a decision table rule with name "approver determination" to determine approver based on supplier such that if the supplier is 1710, the purchase requisition must be approved by the "adminmanager@sap.com".
 If supplier is 1720, it must be approved by "procurementmanager@sap.com"**

-Note: Replace email ID with valid process automation user email id for testing purpose.
+Note: Replace email ID with valid process automation user email id(userXXX@example.com where XXX is the number assigned to you) for testing purpose.

 <img width="745" height="300" alt="image" src="https://github.com/user-attachments/assets/755fe11c-6573-4831-b75b-11061d3c275e" />